On this page are listed brief biographies of the following Fellows.

 AO FRSN MBBS BMedSc (Hons) MD (Melb.)
 FAHMS FRACP FRCPA FASM

-Professor and theme leader, Sydney Institute for Infectious Diseases, University of Sydney
+Professor, Sydney Institute for Infectious Diseases, University of Sydney

 Director, Centre for Virus Research, Westmead Institute for Medical Research (WIMR)